Konqueror: Konqueror Embedded

-An embedded systems version, Konqueror Embedded was previously available.
+Konqueror Embedded, a version geared towards embedded systems, was previously available.
 Unlike the full version of Konqueror, Embedded Konqueror is purely a web browser.
 It does not require KDE or even the X window system.
 A single static library, it is designed to be as small as possible, while providing all necessary functions of a web browser, such as support for HTML 4, CSS, JavaScript, cookies, and SSL.

 As of June 2019, this project's page on the KDE website has been taken down.

 Download manager

 KGet is a free download manager for KDE and is the default download manager for Konqueror.
 It is part of the KDE Network package.
 By default, it is the download manager used for Konqueror, but can also be used with Mozilla Firefox and Chromium-based web browsers as well as rekonq.
 KGet was featured by Tux Magazine and Free Software Magazine.

 History

 On KDE 3, KGet 0.8.x, 1 supported HTTP/FTP download.

 On KDE Software Compilation 4, KGet 2 was released; it supported bandwidth throttling segmentation, multi-threading, and the BitTorrent protocol.